HazemSamir/alexu-gpa/README.md

 Caution and Disclaimer
 ----------------------
-- This document is intended for Students of Alexandria University, Faculty of Engineering, Computer and Systems Engineering Department.
+- This document is intended for Students of Alexandria University, Faculty of Engineering.
-- The calculator is created based on the **[course plan](https://hazemsamir.github.io/csed-gpa/docs/BylawsFinal.pdf) that started to be applied since the academic year 2003-2004.** It is subject to be changed by the faculty.
+- The calculator is created based on the **[course plan](https://hazemsamir.github.io/alexu-gpa/docs/BylawsFinal.pdf) that started to be applied since the academic year 2003-2004.** It is subject to be changed by the faculty.
 You are responsible for revising your GPA if you think there is an error.
 - Be careful **if you will include preparatory year.
 It may be suitable for graduates since 2008 only**.
 - This document is not revised by the faculty and is a personal effort.